Preventive maintenance and common sense will make your gear last longer and work better, so learn how to treat it right!

 Obviously, you won’t do this every time; if your session tomorrow is a continuation of today, leave everything as it was.
 But when you come to a transition point, put things back in standard configuration.

 This is an ambivalent recommendation; everyone I know, including me, breaks this next rule on a regular basis.
 But I offer it in the hopes it’ll at least lodge in the back of your mind.
-The rule is: Never use a piece of equipment for an important session that you haven’t used before.
+The rule is: Never use a piece of equipment that you haven’t used before for an important session.

 The reason is obvious: it could jump up and bite you, either by not working or by being singularly inappropriate for the job, in ways you never anticipated when you plunked down your credit card.
 Bad surprises like that do happen, but you’re better off having them happen when you’re alone in the studio than with other people looking at you like you’re a dimwit.

 It’s good to go into a session deeply familiar with every piece of gear you’ll use, but sometimes it’s not practical.
 I mean, how do you find out what a piece of gear does without using it?
 And unless you play every possible instrument yourself (hi, Stevie!) and have the leisure to test out your new toy on all of them, how can you possibly know its strengths and weaknesses?
 Sometimes you need to test new equipment in the crucible of life itself.

 So I offer a compromise: If you must use a new piece of gear for an important session, do two things.
 First, make sure—doubly sure—that the success or failure of that session doesn’t ride on that untried gadget; have at least one backup ready to go on a moment’s notice if the new piece isn’t quite right or, worse, putzes out on you.
 And second, tell the other people up front that you’re trying something new, and tell them beforehand that you have tried-and-true replacements standing by.
 At the first hint that things aren’t copacetic, smile cheerfully and say, “Back to the old reliable.”
 Then do it.